-Reading is a crucial part of our curriculum at St Michael’s Catholic Primary school.
+Reading is a crucial part of our curriculum at Holy Family & St Michael’s Catholic Primary school.
 We are a reading school and by the end of KS1 we want to enable all children to have the skills and confidence to access a range of books and text types independently so that their curriculum knowledge and experience can really flourish in KS2.
 We recognise that this is equally as important as developing children’s speaking and listening (C&L) skills to enable them to communicate what they have read effectively.
 By the end of Year Six we intend for our children to have developed a love of reading and writing and to be able to express their thoughts and ideas clearly and creatively through their spoken language, texts and written word.
 We also intend to create readers who re-read, develop a passion/ love of their favorite genres and research for themselves.
 They will have developed a clear reader identity.
 They become an active part in our community organizing and sourcing books for the class and school libraries and taking part in providing an attractive and calm reading space.
-At St Michael’s Catholic school, we set high expectations for all our children to become lifelong passionate readers so that this passion will develop as they move forward in to higher education and beyond.
+At Holy Family & St Michael’s Catholic school, we set high expectations for all our children to become lifelong passionate readers so that this passion will develop as they move forward in to higher education and beyond.

 - A rigorous SSP (Floppy Phonics) implemented from Reception to Y2 (or beyond if that support is still crucial to a child’s development).